ziox/leonardo/README.md

     - Estimated position is calculated by multiplying the_tf_odom with the_tf_odom_to_drone;
 - Publishing estimate position.

+######Publish & Subscribe

+This node subscribes to:
+- odometry_topic -> topic where the odometry is published;
+- markers_topic -> topic where markers are published.

+And publishes on:
+- estimate_topic -> topic where the estimate position is published.

 ### Path Planner Node

 - contiene una lista di "pose" nello spazio